BOZICH | 5 questions (no sure answers) for Kentucky Derby 147

 Plenty.
 Doug O’Neil won the Derby in 2012 with I’ll Have Another and again in 2016 with Nyquist.
 Hot Rod Charlie looked Derby capable while winning the Louisiana Derby.

-Todd Pletcher could saddle 3 or 4 Derby horses, led by Known Agenda, who won the Florida Derby.
+Todd Pletcher could saddle three or four Derby horses, led by Known Agenda, who won the Florida Derby.

 John Sadler has never finished better than sixth with 4 Derby starters, but Rock Your Wold looked capable while winning the Santa Anita Derby.